rvijay17/snapshot-experiment/README.md

 4. Set up a profile called `jaffle_shop` to connect to a data warehouse by following [these instructions](https://docs.getdbt.com/docs/configure-your-profile).

 So far, this has just been using a locally installed Postgress database on macOS.
+An easy way to get started with this is via the app [here](https://postgresapp.com/).

 Configure your local profiles.yml file to include a project like this:

 ```yaml
 pg: